Configuring the Eggplant DAI Execution Environment

 Click OK on the New Execution Environment dialog box to save the execution environment configuration information.

-You can launch the Eggplant AI agent from the Start menu on Windows or from the Applications folder on Mac.
-However, you must use the command line to run the raw Python agent.
-You can also run the agent from the command line without a UI.
+You can launch the Eggplant DAI Agent from the Start menu on Windows or from the Applications folder on Mac.
+Alternatively, you can also run the agent from the command line without a UI.

-Launch the Eggplant AI Agent from the Applications folder.
-The Eggplant AI Agent login screen appears.
+Launch the eggplantAiagent from the Applications folder.
+The Eggplant DAI Agent login screen appears.

 - Enter the connection details of the Eggplant DAI server to which you want to connect.